A Parameter Privacy-Preserving Strategy for Mixed-Autonomy Platoon Control: Derivation of Head-to-Tail Transfer Function of the CAV

-Then, we derive the formulation of the local transfer function for HDV with true parameters.
-After the Laplace transform, the local velocity transfer function for HDV $i$ and $i-1$ can be written as:
+We give the details for calculating the local transfer function for the CAV.
+Recall that the vehicle dynamics of the CAV can be written as Eq.~\eqref{eq:system dynamics} can be represented by